 Additional Costs of Egress Windows

-The cost of an egress window is impacted by more than just its materials, location, and size.
-You must also budget for any window accessories, required building permits, and potential labor costs.
-These additional fees can drive up your price by hundreds or thousands of dollars but are often necessary for a successful egress window installation.
+Beyond materials, location, and size, you must also budget for any window accessories, required building permits, and potential labor costs.
+These additional fees can drive up your price by hundreds or thousands of dollars but are necessary for a successful egress window installation.

 Your total bill may include some of these factors:

 • Window well covers are optional accessories to add to your egress windows.
-These hard plastic or glass sheets cover the exposed window well to prevent falls, standing water, and debris buildup in the hole.
+These hard plastic or glass sheets cover the exposed window well to prevent falls, standing water, and debris buildup around the window.
 They’re affordable and typically cost under $150.
+If you’re on a budget, draft stoppers can serve as a temporary measure to prevent water from entering your home.
+If you’d like to learn to make draft dodgers for your doors and windows, you might want to check out our article that provides a detailed guide on how to craft draft stoppers for doors and windows.

-• Labor and installation will account for a large portion of your egress window costs.
-Our research indicates that an egress window installation team costs around $237 per hour, or $1,896 daily.
+• Labor and installation will account for a large part of your egress window costs.
+An egress window installation team costs around $237 per hour or $1,896 daily.

 • Required permits: You may need to acquire a building permit to add an egress window to your home.
 Permits for windows and doors generally fall between $100–$300, so you should factor this amount into your project budget.